Do you grow basil in your herb garden? If you care for your basil correctly, you’ll probably end up with more than you can use while it’s fresh.

 You should prune your basil plants regularly.
 Pruning will keep the plant from bolting.
 Also, the more frequently you prune and harvest, the younger the leaves are you’re collecting.

 When harvesting more copious amounts of basil, harvest from the top of the plant downward.
-It’s normal to cut 1/3 of the plant down as you harvest.
+It’s normal to cut one-third of the plant down as you harvest.

 Don’t worry when you see how much of the plant you’ve cut off.
-It will grow back and be ready to harvest again in approximately two to three weeks.
+It will grow back and be ready to harvest again in approximately 2-3 weeks.

 3. Harvest at the End of the Grow Season

 Basil plants are annuals.
 Therefore, you must replant them every year because they don’t overwinter well.